PetrKryslUCSD/FinEtools.jl/oldnews.md

 # Past news

+- 08/09/2018: The toolkit is at this point compatible with Julia 1.0.0 in that the tests are almost 100% passing.
+A handful of tests however are failing on Appveyor/Travis because of some LLVM issues, and these are at the moment left out of the test suite.

 - 06/08/2018: FinEtools is now a registered package.
 The release 0.3.0 works with Julia 0.7.0-alpha.
 The notebook examples still need updating for 0.7.